 Wrapping Trees to Protect from the Cold

 If your trees are hardy for your growing zone, wrapping them is usually not necessary.
 However, we have experienced dieback up to the snow line, even with very hardy trees.
-This often occurs because many tree growers start their plants in greenhouses, meaning the trees have never been exposed to a cold climate.
+This often occurs because many tree growers start their plants in greenhouses, so the trees have never been exposed to cold climates.
 If you are uncertain, wrapping the entire tree is a good idea.
 Additionally, wrapping a small tree helps protect it from various dangers in the open environment.

 In the picture, I am wrapping a young tree with a protective tree wrap to shield it from wildlife, sunlight, and some wind during the winter months.
-Depending on your tree’s specific needs, you can choose a wrap that is appropriate for your circumstances.
+Depending on your tree’s specific needs, you can choose a wrap that suits your circumstances.

-During cold snaps, piling up snow around a tree is helpful when the temperature drops below normal.
+During cold snaps, piling up snow around a tree is helpful when temperatures drop below normal.
 Snow is a great insulator.
 However, make sure not to break branches.

 Watering Trees Before the Ground Freezes